umarhassan-mitodl/6.034-fall-2010/content/pages/instructor-insights/_index.md

 This page focuses on the course *6.034 Artificial Intelligence* as it was taught by Professor Patrick Winston in Fall 2015.

 This course introduces students to representations, techniques, and architectures used to build applied systems and to account for intelligence from a computational point of view.
 Students learn applications of rule chaining, heuristic search, constrain propagation, constrained search, inheritance, and other problem-solving paradigms.
 They also learn applications of identification trees, neural nets, genetic algorithms, support-vector machines, boosting, and other learning paradigms.
 The course introduces contributions of vision, language, and story-understanding systems to human-level intelligence.
-The teaching format includes three components: 1) lectures, which introduce core material and provide “big picture” context for the content; 2) [Right Now Talks](http://web.mit.edu/fnl/volume/254/winston.html), which offer students a view into what’s happening in today’s research projects in a way that complements the material presented in lectures; and 3) recitations, which allow students to review lecture material in more technical detail, to work through practice problems, and to ask questions in a small venue.
+The teaching format includes three components: 1) lectures, which introduce core material and provide “big picture” context for the content; 2) {{% resource_link "4ddd6786-7a2a-4e3c-8481-d14e6dba45d0" "Right Now Talks" %}}, which offer students a view into what’s happening in today’s research projects in a way that complements the material presented in lectures; and 3) recitations, which allow students to review lecture material in more technical detail, to work through practice problems, and to ask questions in a small venue.

 ## Course Outcomes